williscr/Capstone/README.md

 main.ipynb
 - File that runs the preprocessing and model notebooks.
 Outputs the results of the models, with confusion matricies and the F1 score.

+**Run**
+To Run the EDA and produce graphics - run EDA.ipynb
+To Run the models and produce model results - run main.ipynb

 **Results**

 The main findings of the code can be found at the post available at : https://medium.com/@clarewillis.79/can-you-predict-the-price-of-your-next-holiday-19774cc9aeed.